NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 The Host Configuration Database is the component providing the storage of the operating system configuration and the methods to apply it to the running system.
-Out of the boundaries of the NethGui framework, this is implemented by the SME Server Configuration Database described by the SME Server Developers Manual [SMEDEV]_.
+Out of the boundaries of the Nethgui framework, this is implemented by the SME Server Configuration Database described by the SME Server Developers Manual [SMEDEV]_.